tessel/gps-a2235h/README.md

 If you run into any issues you can ask for support on the [GPS Module Forums](http://forums.tessel.io/category/gps).

+On Tessel 2, either port A or port B can be used.

-The GPS module can currently only be run from Port C using software UART.
+On Tessel 1, the GPS module can currently only be run from Port C using software UART.
 Port C is the most isolated from RF noise and is best for locking onto GPS signals.

 ###Installation
 ```sh